Multilevel Richardson-Romberg extrapolation: Introduction

 where $(Y^{(j),k})_{k\ge 1}$, $j=1, \dots, L$ are independent sequences of independent copies of $Y^{(j)}$ and $N_1,\dots,N_L$ are positive integers.
 The analysis of the computational complexity and the study of the bias--variance structure of this estimator will appear as a particular case of a generalized multilevel framework that we will introduce and analyze in Section~\ref{sec:MLRR}.
 This framework, following the original \MLMC, highly relies on the combination of a strong rate of approximation of $Y_0$ by $Y_h$ and a first order control of weak error $\esp{Y_h}-\esp{Y_0}$.
-This \MLMC estimator has been extensively applied to various fields of numerical probability (jump diffusions \cite{DER1, DER2}, computational statistics and more general numerical analysis problems (high dimensional parabolic SPDEs, see~\cite{BLS}, etc).
-For more references, we refer to the webpage \url{http://people.maths.ox.ac.uk/gilesm/mlmc\_community.html} and the references therein.
+This \MLMC estimator has been extensively applied to various fields of numerical probability (jump diffusions~\cite{DER1, DER2}, American options~\cite{Belo}, computational statistics and more general numerical analysis problems (high dimensional parabolic SPDEs, see~\cite{BLS}, etc).
+For more references, we refer to the web page \url{http://people.maths.ox.ac.uk/gilesm/mlmc\_community.html} and the references therein.

-On the other hand, the multistep Richardson-Romberg extrapolation takes advantage of the full expansion~\eqref{eq:R0}.
+On the other hand, the Multistep Richardson-Romberg extrapolation takes advantage of the full expansion~\eqref{eq:R0}.
 Let us first recall the one-step Richardson-Romberg Monte Carlo estimator.
-We consider one biased family denoted $Y = (Y_h)_{h \in \Hr}$ attached to the random variable $Y_0$.
+We still consider a biased family denoted $Y = (Y_h)_{h \in \Hr}$ attached to the random variable $Y_0$.
 The one-step Richardson-Romberg Monte Carlo estimator then writes

 where $(Y^{k})_{k\ge 1}$ is a sequence of independent copies of $Y$.
 It is clear that this linear combination of Monte Carlo estimators satisfies the following bias error expansion (of order 2 in $h$)